allandelarosa/collaborative-screenwriting-app/README.md

 Rails version: Rails 6.0.2.1.
 Ruby version: ruby 2.7.0p0

+# How to run code
+- Clone the github repository
+- Install the correct ruby/rails versions
+- Install the correct dependencies on Gemfile
+- Run with "rails s"

 # Using the app
 - First, create an account by pressing on the icon on the top right and clicking on "Sign up" or hitting the "Try it out" button.
 - Fill in your information and create an account.